 Readings: Acts 1:1-11; Eph 1:17-23; Matt 28:16-20

 We must not think of the Ascension in terms of Christ going up and away from us and from the world, in purely scientific physical terms.
 That is the image I had as I was growing up; the image normally presented to us by artists.
 The Ascension is not to be understood literally as if Jesus floated up into the sky between clouds to “heaven”, as if heaven is a physical place.
 The Ascension is the fulfillment of Jesus’ promise to be always with us; with his Church.
-Above all it is a relationship with God and God is everywhere in the whole universe.
+Above all it is a relationship with the Father, and God is everywhere in the whole universe.
 Jesus did not have to ‘go’ anywhere to be with his Father.
-The Ascension needs to be seen as part of the Paschal Mystery of Christ: the suffering and death; the resurrection; ascension; and the sending of the Spirit.
+The Ascension needs to be seen as part of the Paschal Mystery of Christ: the suffering and death; the resurrection; ascension; and the sending of the Holy Spirit.
 If the resurrection points to the crucified Jesus risen and alive, the Ascension points to the Risen Lord who now enters into the fullness of Father’s glory sharing equally the glory of the Father.
-In the language of faith, the ascension means "the entry" of Jesus into the complete and definitive communion with the Father, and there interceding for each and every one of us.
+In the language of faith, the ascension means "the entry" of Jesus into the complete and definitive communion with the Father, and there interceding for us.
 Jesus Christ enters into the fullness of the Father's glory, and makes it possible for those who belong to his Body, the Church, to follow.
-Indeed Jesus' entry into the presence of the Father makes it possible for his Church to receive the Holy Spirit who is God's continual presence with us.
-The take away message on this Sunday is threefold: 1) The Ascension is about Jesus the risen Lord being present to us in a new way.
+Indeed, Jesus' entry into the presence of the Father makes it possible for his Church to receive the Holy Spirit who is God's continual presence with us.
+The message of the Ascension may be summed up as follows: 1) The Ascension is about being present to us in a new way.
 This presence is different from physical presence.
 It is a presence that permeates and saturates the entire cosmos.
 For St. Paul the ascension as has a cosmic dimension, namely the overthrow of all demonic powers by Christ, who "has put all things under his feet".
-2) The Ascension invites us to reflect on that mystery in terms of Christ’s physical presence that comes to an end, yet that event ushers in a new and enduring presence in the Church through the Holy Spirit, who accompanies the Church in her proclamation of the Good News.
+2) The Ascension invites us to reflect on that mystery terms of Christ’s physical presence that comes to an end, yet that event ushers in a new and enduring presence in the Church through the Holy Spirit, as she goes out to proclaim the Good News.
 3) The Ascension too leads us to discern Christ’s enduring presence in the Church – in Word and Sacrament, particularly the Eucharist, continually challenging us to an ongoing self-surrender.
 His self-surrender on the Cross, His resurrection and Ascension transforms us, and gives us the capacity to bring His presence into the world, as we proclaim His message to others.